Story – Figurative & abstract painter | Mixed media

 A space where something had ended, but something else had not yet begun.

 Without a clear framework, I had to find my own way of holding what was there.
+Painting emerged in that space.

 I kept searching, mostly on my own, without a clear direction.